okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 1. Select a user assigned to your SAML application in the first block titled **Configure Inline Hook request**; that is, a value for the `data.userProfile` field.

-1. Select your SAML Application by typing in the **Select a SAML app** field (in this example, "Spring Book SAML"), and clicking on your application.
+1. Select your SAML application by typing in the **Select a SAML app** field (in this example, "Spring Book SAML"), and clicking on your application.

 1. From the **Preview example Inline Hook request** block, click **Generate Request**.
 You should see the user's request information in JSON format that is sent to the external service.